pyscript/pyscript/CONTRIBUTING.md

 # Contributing to PyScript

-Thank you for wanting to contribute to the PyScript project!
+Thank you for your interest in contributing to the PyScript project!
+This document provides guidelines on how to contribute to the project effectively and what to expect from the project's development flow and guidelines.

+Please read these guidelines thoroughly before opening a pull request, issue, or discussion.

 ## Table of contents